-Chad Richardson has been the general manager and editor at the Hastings Star Gazette since 2007.
+Chad Richardson is the publisher and editor at the Hastings Star Gazette.
 He was the general manager of the Farmington Independent and Rosemount Town Pages from 2000 to 2007.
 He previously worked at the Star Gazette from 1996 to 2000 as a photographer and reporter.
 He also worked as a photographer and writer at the Pope County Tribune in Glenwood.

 - Member for

 - 1 year 9 months

 We've probably never written more about chickens than we have the last two weeks.
 What's all the fuss about?
 On Monday, the Hastings Planning Commission gave the go-ahead for Hastings residents to keep chickens in their backyards as pets and as a food source.
 Let's jump to a conclusion that most residents aren't necessarily interested in having chickens as pets.
 More, it is safe to say, are interested in eating chickens than they are cuddling up with one after a long day of work.
 But as it stands right now, the ordinance is flawed.

 Molly Rhoads, local stock car driver, participated in the fourth annual Raptor Bowl at Brit's Pub in Minneapolis July 15.
 She was invited by former Minnesota Vikings All-Pro linebacker and event director Matt Blair to join the U.S. Olympic curling team and other celebrities to compete in the celebrity portion of the Raptor Bowl.
 Rhoads, who races in the NASCAR Whelen All American Series in the Super Late Model Division throughout Minnesota and Wisconsin, was teamed with former Minnesota Wild defenseman Brad Bombardir, Jason Smith from the curling team and Viktor, Minnesota Vikings mascot.